Ab0213ab/ContentManager/readme.md

 ## Application Description

-This is a small, but growing personal project software application.
-Paycheck Helper was designed to help Flight Attendants calculate their notoriously complicated paychecks each month.
-The application provides fields for user input based on pay period data and runs calculations to determine an estimated paycheck amount.
-Each paycheck amount is Serialized and logged in a .txt file on the user's machine to assist with tracking accuracy, budgeting needs, etc. The paycheck amount is then Deserialized and displayed to the user.
-The application also allows for stored user settings which can be changed by the user based on pay increases, tax changes, etc. All field data is checked and exceptions are handled.
-Potential future features for this application include an interface for reading previously logged paychecks, GUI improvements, and database connectivity.
+This is a small, but growing CRUD web application.
+ContentManager was designed as an interface to perform CRUD (create, read, update, delete) operations on a custom-built MSSMS database.
+The application demonstrates advanced enterprise development techniques like responsiveness, OOP, session management, utilization of services, gateways, and domains, datatables, and user privilege managment.

 [Back to Table of Contents](#table-of-contents)

 <hr>

 ## Technologies Used
+- CFML
+- HTML, CSS, JavaScript
+- Bootstrap, jQuery
-- C#/.NET
+- ColdBox MVC framework
+- SQL/Micorsoft SQL Server Management Studio
-- Visual Studio Community IDE
+- Visual Studio Code IDE
-- XML

 [Back to Table of Contents](#table-of-contents)